qmk/qmk_firmware/docs/getting_started_contributing.md

 Feature and Bug Fix PR's affect all keyboards.
 We are also in the process of restructuring QMK.
 For this reason it is especially important for significant changes to be discussed before implementation has happened.
 If you open a PR without talking to us first please be prepared to do some significant rework if your choices do not mesh well with our planned direction.

-Here are some things to keep in mind when working on your feature or bug report.
+Here are some things to keep in mind when working on your feature or bug fix.

 * **Disabled by default** - memory is a pretty limited on most chips QMK supports, and it's important that current keymaps aren't broken, so please allow your feature to be turned **on**, rather than being turned off.
 If you think it should be on by default, or reduces the size of the code, please talk with us about it.
 * **Compile locally before submitting** - hopefully this one is obvious, but things need to compile!
 Our Travis system will catch any issues, but it's generally faster for you to compile a few keyboards locally instead of waiting for the results to come back.